-- Shares of any open-end mutual fund (including Affiliated Funds). - ETFs, ETNs, UITs (including options on ETFs and ETNs). - · CDs and commercial paper. - Securities acquired or disposed of through actions outside your control or issued pro rata to all holders of the same class of investment, such as automatic dividend reinvestments, stock splits, mergers, spin-offs, or rights subscriptions. - The automatic exercise or liquidation by an exchange of a derivative instrument upon expiration or the delivery of securities pursuant to a written option that is exercised against you, and the assignment of options. - · Sales pursuant to a bona fide tender offer. - Trades made through an Automatic Investment Plan that have been disclosed to the Nuveen Ethics Office in advance. - Trades in a Managed Account (except that you must pre-clear any trades that involve your influence, any initial purchases of Private Placements, purchases in any equity IPO, and any sales or redemptions of Private Placements that are branded, sponsored, advised or sub- advised by Nuveen). - · Foreign currencies, including futures.
+- Shares of any open-end mutual fund (including Affiliated Funds). - ETFs, ETNs, UITs (including options on ETFs and ETNs). - · CDs and commercial paper. - Securities acquired or disposed of through actions outside your control or issued pro rata to all holders of the same class of investment, such as automatic dividend reinvestments, stock splits, mergers, spin-offs, or rights subscriptions. - The automatic exercise or liquidation by an exchange of a derivative instrument upon expiration or the delivery of securities pursuant to a written option that is exercised against you, and the assignment of options. - · Sales pursuant to a bona fide tender offer. - Trades made through an Automatic Investment Plan that have been disclosed to the Nuveen Ethics Office in advance. - Trades in a Managed Account (except that you must pre-clear any trades that involve your influence, any initial purchases of Private Placements, purchases in any equity IPO, and any sales or redemptions of Private Placements that are branded, sponsored, advised or subadvised by Nuveen). - · Foreign currencies, including futures. - · Commodity instruments. - Index options and index futures. - · Direct investments in cryptocurrencies. - Crypto instruments that are comprised of and invest solely in cryptocurrencies.